logzilla/extras/automations/README.md

-# LogZilla v5 Trigger Repository
+# LogZilla Script Repository

-Feel free to contribute any triggers you've written.
+Feel free to contribute any automations you've written!

 ## Script Environment
 All triggers passed to a script contain all of the matched message information as environment variables.